renehorstmann/Pixelc/README.md

 # Todo

 - sprites
-  - canvas
-    - render stuff for sprites
-      - onion skinning modes that turn each other off
   - animation button opens toolbar as with layers
     - same options as for layers
     - and frame time for that frame